Landing Pages

 triggers

-If any of these signals are present, a dedicated landing page is likely the fastest lever for improving results from your current marketing spend.
+When any of the following signals are present, a dedicated landing page is likely the fastest lever available for improving results from your current marketing spend particularly if you want to maximize and accelerate the performance of what you are already investing in.

 You're running Google Ads

-Ad traffic has intent – it needs a page built to meet that intent, not a general homepage
+Ad traffic carries clear intent.
+As a result, it needs a page built specifically to meet that intent not a general homepage that serves every visitor equally.

 You're targeting high-ticket services